Key Takeaways

 There are practically as many content production services out there as there are writers looking to get paid for their work.
-Depending on where you look, you can find pretty much anything on the scale, from absolute garbage for nearly free all the way up to incredibly excellent content that charges premium rates.
-It’s hard to know what you’re getting, though, and when you have a limited budget for your content, you don’t want to blow it on an overpriced, overconfident freelancer or a scam artist.
+Depending on where you look, you can find anything on the scale, from absolute garbage for nearly free all the way up to content that charges premium rates.
+If you have a limited budget for your content, you don’t want to blow it on an overpriced, overconfident freelancer or a scam artist.

-I’ve compiled various categories of services you can find, along with some examples of each.
-This is by no means a complete list; again, there are a ton of different examples of all of these options, so you can find something that meets your needs at any level.
+I’ve compiled categories of services so you can find examples of each - by no means a complete list.
+Again, there are different examples of these options, so you can find something that meets your preferences at any level.

 Before We Begin: General Tips

-There are some tips I want to cover with all of the below options before we get into the meat of the issue.
+There are some tips I want to cover before we get into the meat of the issue.

-First up, remember that the world of freelance writing is fraught with peril.
-There are a lot of businesses that try to scam writers, and a lot of writers that try to scam businesses.
-One way to help alleviate the problem on both sides is by using a good contract.
-Good freelancers and many content providers will have contracts you need to sign in order to get any work done.
-Don’t shy away from signing a contract, but make sure you read what you’re signing.
-Generally, a contract simply specifies that you’ll pay what you’re supposed to pay, the writer will provide the content within the deadline with a potential cycle of revisions if necessary.
+First up, remember that the space of freelance writing is fraught with peril.
+There are a number of businesses that try to scam writers, and writers that try to scam businesses.
+One way to help alleviate the problem on both sides is by using a contract.
+Good freelancers and content providers will have contracts you’ll have to sign in order to get any work done.
+Don’t be afraid of signing a contract, but make sure that you read what you’re signing.
+Generally, a contract specifies that you’ll pay what you’re supposed to pay, and the writer will give you the content within the deadline with a possible cycle of revisions if necessary.

-As a related point, always make sure you pay your writers.
-Unless they’ve entered into a relationship with your business that specifies unpaid work, such as an internship, always uphold your end of the bargain.
+As a related point, always make sure that you pay your writers.
+Unless they’ve entered into a relationship with your business that specifies unpaid work, like an internship, always uphold your end of the deal.
 At best, you’ll earn a reputation as a scammer if you don’t pay writers, which could go viral and demolish your brand.
-At worst, you could get in legal trouble with the power of the freelancer’s union or a content provider sending lawyers after you.
-It simply isn’t worth the hassle, no matter how tight your budget is.
+At worst, you could get into legal trouble with the power of a freelancer’s union or a content provider sending lawyers after you - it simply isn’t worth the issue, no matter how tight your budget is.
 If you can’t afford to pay your writers, you can’t afford to contract writing.

 Third, start off small.
-Whenever you’re thinking about contracting a new writer or a new service, send one or two test assignments over their way.
+Whenever you’re thinking about contracting a new writer or a new service, send one or two test assignments their way.
 These should be paid, of course, but with no expectation of continued work unless the work is up to par.
-Make sure the writer is providing the kind of content you want with a minimum of revisions or hassle.
-There are numerous pitfalls to navigate, including potential plagiarism, low quality content, and a writer incapable of following directions or meeting deadlines.
-Start small to minimize your potential liability.
+Make sure the writer is giving you the content you want with a minimum of revisions or issues.
+There are dangers to watch out for - like possible plagiarism, low quality content, and a writer incapable of following directions or meeting deadlines.
+Start small to cut back on your possible liability.

 Finally, if you’re ever in a budget pinch, take the right actions.
-If you try to maintain a busy schedule for your blog, quality will drop since you can’t pay better writers.
-If you try to save money by dropping updates altogether, you’ll lose a lot of SEO value.
-The correct course of action is to dial back on your quantity of articles, increase the quality of them, and find a cheaper break even point with freelancers or content providers.
-Besides; Google has been emphasizing quality over quantity for several years now, and it helps avoid content saturation.
-Plus, it’s easier to come up with ideas if you only have to do two per week rather than five or seven.
+If you try to maintain a busy publishing schedule while cutting costs, quality will drop because you can’t draw better writers.
+The correct course of action is to dial back on quantity, increase the quality of your posts, and find a cheaper break-even point with freelancers or content providers.
+Google has been heavily rewarding depth, expertise, and genuine helpfulness for years now - publishing two outstanding posts per month will usually outperform publishing mediocre content five times a week.

-So, what about those sources of content?
-Let’s begin at the cheapest and work our way up.
+So, what about the sources of content?
+Let’s start at the cheapest and work our way up.

 Option 1: Interns

 The absolute cheapest possible source of content is, of course, free content.
-Taking on an intern and having them write your blog content is one possible route you can take.
+Taking on an intern and having them write your blog content is one possible path you can take.

-• The intern might not have deep, detailed knowledge.
+- The intern might not have deep, detailed knowledge.
 Interns are generally either in or fresh out of college, which means they don’t have much in the way of practical experience or industry knowledge.
-They’re going to be spending a lot of time on research or, worse, completely bullshitting the facts they present.
+They’re going to be spending a lot of time on research or, worse, completely fabricating the facts they present.
 This means your blog will have less factual relevance and less deep insight.

-• Interns have specific rules you must follow.
+- Interns have specific rules you must follow.
 The United States has very specific laws about what you can do with an intern to avoid running afoul of labor laws.
-Forbes summarizes them here.
-Basically; the internship is meant to act as training for a job in the industry, not free unpaid labor of any sort.
+Basically, the internship is meant to act as training for a job in the industry, not as free unpaid labor of any sort.

-Virtually everyone reading this won’t be able to go the intern route and benefit from it.
+Virtually everyone reading this won’t be able to go the intern path and benefit from it.
 So let’s move on.

 Option 2: Bargain Bin Freelancers

 The cheapest possible paid option is ultra-cheap freelancers.
-You can find these on sites like Fiverr, Upwork, and Freelancer.com.
-The majority of the time, when you put up a project without restrictions, you’re going to get a lot of people bidding very low numbers to do the work.
+You’ll find these on sites like Fiverr, Upwork, and Freelancer.com.
+When you post a project without restrictions, you’re going to get a flood of bids at very low rates.

 Option 3: Content Mills